jejacks0n/protosite/README.md

 - `foreman start -f spec/dummy/Procfile`

-After you have the server, you can [login to protosite](http://localhost:3000/protosite) (admin@protosite / password).
+After you have the server running locally, you can [login to protosite](http://localhost:3000/protosite) locally using `admin@protosite` / `password` login.
+This will redirect you back to the root of the application which has a small demo of Protosite in action.

-You can browse to [the graphiql interface](http://localhost:3000/protosite/graphiql) to inspect the schema and to run test queries etc.
+You can also browse to [the graphiql interface](http://localhost:3000/protosite/graphiql) to inspect the schema and to run test queries etc.